open-horizon-services/service-homeassistant/README.md

 # service-homeassistant

-This is an Open Horizon set of configuration to deploy a vanilla instance of the open-source [Home Assistant](https://www.home-assistant.io/getting-started) software.
+This is an Open Horizon configuration to deploy a vanilla instance of the open-source [Home Assistant](https://www.home-assistant.io/getting-started) software.
 The Home Assistant UI is designed to run in a web browser, so you will need to navigate to http://localhost:8123/ to use the software once it has been deployed.

 ## Prerequisites

-**Management Hub:** Additionally, you will need to [install the Open Horizon Management Hub](https://open-horizon.github.io/quick-start) or have access to an existing hub in order to publish this service and register your edge node.
+**Management Hub:** [Install the Open Horizon Management Hub](https://open-horizon.github.io/quick-start) or have access to an existing hub in order to publish this service and register your edge node.
 You may also choose to use a downstream commercial distribution based on Open Horizon, such as IBM's Edge Application Manager.
 If you'd like to use the Open Horizon community hub, you may [apply for a temporary account](https://wiki.lfedge.org/display/LE/Open+Horizon+Management+Hub+Developer+Instance) and have credentials sent to you.

 **Edge Node:** You will need an x86 computer running Linux or macOS, or a Raspberry Pi computer (arm64) running Raspberry Pi OS or Ubuntu to install and use Home Assistant deployed by Open Horizon.
 You will need to install the Open Horizon agent software, anax, on the edge node and register it with a hub.